jelockro/python-quant-trading/README.md

 This Program will implement a python based script that pulls crypto-currency real-time exchange rates and historical data through the Alpha Vantage API. [https://www.alphavantage.co/] It will utilize FLASk to create Web-Based GUI.
+It will serve the UI with React.